MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/basic-authentication.md

 ---

-The above code isn't realistic, because:

-*  In practice, you'd prompt the user for the username and password rather than hardcoding them like `"user"` and `"pass"` in the listing above.
-*  The above code is synchronous, but you'd probably use asynchronous code instead, as shown below.

 <!-- ====================================================================== -->
 ## Example code: Prompting user for credentials

-This example shows the host app prompting the user for credentials (user name and password), and uses async code.
+This example demonstrates a host app prompting the user for credentials (user name and password), and uses async code.

-The following code adds to the above sample, by adding the following features, using the `BasicAuthenticationRequested` event.
+This example builds upon the above sample, by adding the following features:
 *  Displays a dialog box to prompt the user for their username and password.
 *  Calls the `GetDeferral` method on the `event` argument.